Loneliness – how it feels and ways to cope

 Not only are you making them feel better, but by showing compassion and kindness you’ll also be making yourself feel better too.
 There’s often so much concealed beneath the surface of an individual and to get access to all that kindness and wisdom, you just have to be willing to give people a chance, to make an effort when nobody else is.

-The loneliness script
+The strange thing about loneliness

-To end, I think it’s important to note why I wrote the ‘how loneliness feels like’ section in the form I did.
 Loneliness is not a simple emotion to contend with, it’s a deep and complex feeling that’s often indescribable without resorting to some kind of metaphor or story-telling.

 When we talk about mental health issues like loneliness or anxiety or depression, it’s often very difficult to describe exactly how we feel without utilising metaphor.
 We always feel like something but that something is often very difficult to pinpoint.
 There’s something much more powerful and relatable about giving an account in the form of a story or poem.